roob1y/NutriTrack/BACKLOG.md

 S
 - [ ] Slider sheets — should be draggable down to dismiss
 - [ ] Grocery list — add haptic feedback when marking off food items
+- [ ] Meal type auto-detection — when logging a food, automatically assign Breakfast, Lunch or Dinner based on the time of day.
+Snack, Pre-workout and Post-workout remain manual tags the user selects themselves.

 M
 - [ ] Log meal — convert from a slider/sheet into its own dedicated full screen window